 Plating Is Everything

-TIP: For a stronger flavor you can also use Cotija cheese.
+- And for a stronger flavor you can also sprinkle with Cotija or feta cheese.

 - No-Mayo Potato Salad